Mom's Dinner

 Fruit Cobbler with a slice taken out so you can see the cooked mixed berries

-I found this dessert recipe (originally peach cobbler) in a magazine about 15 years ago… cut it out and saved it in my recipe box.
-I wish I knew what magazine it was from so I could give a shout out to whoever came up with this method of putting the batter on the bottom and the filling on top.
+I found this dessert recipe (originally peach cobbler) in a newspaper about 15 years ago… cut it out and saved it in my recipe box.
+I wish I knew where it was from so I could give a shout out to whoever came up with this method of putting the batter on the bottom and the filling on top.
 It is completely counterintuitive, but it works every single time!

 Don’t be tempted to stir the mixture together in the pan.
 Leave all the ingredients separate (butter, batter, and fruit)- it works – I promise!
 The batter rises to the top during cooking and gets all sorts of buttery, sugary sweet, and delicious!